Get exclusive member benefits & effect social change. Join Today

 Jaundice in adults is often indicative of:

 Jaundice is also a frequent occurrence in newborns, especially in babies who are born prematurely.
-An excess of bilirubin may develop in these newborns because their livers haven’t fully developed yet.
+An excess of bilirubin may develop in newborns because their livers haven’t fully developed yet.

 Your doctor will first conduct blood tests to determine the cause of your jaundice.
 A blood test can not only determine the total amount of bilirubin in your body, but it can also help detect indicators of other diseases such as hepatitis.